teleolurian/NodeWebkitCanvas/README.md

-This is a starter node-webkit app using ocanvas as a vendor module.
+This is a starter node-webkit app using EaselJS as a vendor module.

 You must have node-webkit installed.